We are also surprised that passive vs active investing is still a debate!

 We think the evidence is pretty clear on the fact that overall, passive investing delivers better outcomes for investors.
 We can see that both internationally and domestically here in New Zealand, most investors would be better off in a passive investment fund rather than in an actively managed investment option, especially when it comes to their KiwiSaver where investment horizons are typically very long.

 We acknowledge and agree that there will always be active fund managers that outperform the market, though the research shows that this is generally over the shorter term.
-This means an investor will need to be consistently assessing when the right time to buy or sell the fund – when performance starts to turn, they need to quickly look to pick the next best active manager!
+This means an investor will need to be consistently assessing when the right time to buy or sell the fund – when performance starts to turn, they need to look to pick the next best active manager quickly!

 The kōura difference